SunnyTseng/academic-kickstart_personalWeb/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 This is Sunny!
 I was born and raised in a beautiful country called Taiwan.
-The cold weather in Vancouver often makes me miss the sun, the beach, and the food in the nightmarkets.
 As an undergraduate student in National Taiwan University, I double majored in Physics and Forestry Conservation.
-During my graduate study in University of British Columbia, I continue pursuing my passion in developing mathimetical methods for conservation ecology.
+During my graduate study in University of British Columbia, I continued pursuing my passion in developing mathematical methods for conservation ecology.
 In particular, I am most interested in applying machine learning techniques in analyzing bioacoustic data.
 When I am not sitting in the office, you can often find me being outside recordings bird sounds, hiking, swimming, or staying home making artworks.

-To know more about me, please refer to my CV and CV of Failures! :)
+To know more about me, please refer to my [CV]({{< ref "/documents/CV/CV_Sunny.pdf" >}}) and CV of Failures! :)